Joe Johnson (snooker player): Retrospective commentary

 In their 2005 book about snooker world champions, Luke Williams and Paul Gadsby wrote of Johnson: "His attacking style and ability to crash in long pots [...] prefigured the tactical approach that would dominate snooker from the 1990s into the new millennium."
 In his 2012 book Black Farce and Cue Ball Wizards, Clive Everton wrote that Johnson "produced an unstoppable surge of inspiration [in 1986]" but "never sustained such form before and never sustained it again".
-Davis reflected in 2015 that although Johnson was "naturally gifted" and had a "wonderful flowing style with a beautiful touch", he seemed less motivated than others, and Davis saw him as "too nice to be a relentless winner".
+Steve Davis reflected in 2015 that although Johnson was "naturally gifted" and had a "wonderful flowing style with a beautiful touch", he seemed less motivated than others, and Davis saw him as "too nice to be a relentless winner".

 The snooker journalist Hector Nunns wrote in 2017 that Johnson would always be remembered for "his shot-making, his shoes, his extra-curricular singing, and his sheer joie de vivre in the match that defined his career".
 In his 2023 autobiography Unbreakable, Ronnie O'Sullivan recalled watching the 1986 and 1987 finals, and said that it had been clear to him that Johnson had the character and talent to win in the pressured environment of the World Championship.
 O'Sullivan said of Johnson: "He locked me into what the World Championship is about [...]
 After him I was hooked."

 Non-playing activities

 Johnson was the subject of This is Your Life in late 1986, and he was a celebrity guest on the sports quiz A Question of Sport.
 In April 1987, BBC1 broadcast a 30-minute profile of Johnson, titled An Ordinary Joe, which focused on the year since his surprising World Championship victory.
 He made several appearances on the snooker-themed game show Big Break between 1991 and 2001.
 He was interviewed for an episode of the BBC Radio 5 Live show Time of My Life in 1998 and appeared on the TV quiz show Celebrity Eggheads in 2012.

 He and his business partner Dave Shipley have bought three snooker clubs, and Johnson has managed snooker coaching academies.
 As well as coaching Shaun Murphy, he was an early influence on Paul Hunter.
 Johnson is a regular commentator for Eurosport.
-During the UK Championship in December 2013, John Higgins said of him: "I heard before the tournament Joe Johnson was slating me.
+During the UK Championship in December 2013, he commented that John Higgins, who had been in poor form that season, was "searching for something that is not there" and "looking for someone or something to blame" for his own poor form.
+Higgins responded: "I heard before the tournament Joe Johnson was slating me.
 If that guy isn't the worst commentator in the world, he's in the top three."

 Johnson sang in the Preston-based music band Made in Japan, who released a cover of "Everlasting Love" in October 1986.
 He is married to Terryll, and they have seven children.
 By 2017, Johnson had survived seven heart attacks.